-d.
+e.
 Compliance Order

 In addition to the Settlement Agreement pathway, the Tribe may use a Compliance Order to resolve formal enforcement actions.
-A Compliance Order is a unilateral written directive from the Tribe that may require the source to take one or more of the following actions: (1) To immediately cease and desist any non-compliant activity under RAC § 1-106; (2) Take corrective or remedial actions to resolve the alleged violation(s); (3) Comply with applicable statutory or regulatory requirements by a specified deadline; (4) Revise the source's air permit authorizations; (5) Pay penalties for violations that have occurred and specify penalty amounts to be assessed for failure to comply with a mandatory compliance schedule.
+A Compliance Order is a unilateral written directive from the Tribe that may require the source to take one or more of the following actions: (1) to immediately cease and desist any non-compliant activity under RAC § 1-106; (2) take corrective or remedial actions to resolve the alleged violation(s); (3) comply with applicable statutory or regulatory requirements by a specified deadline; (4) revise the source's air permit authorizations; and (5) pay penalties for violations that have occurred and specify penalty amounts to be assessed for failure to comply with a mandatory compliance schedule.